Climate and Average Weather Year Round in Los Angeles California, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.3 months, from July 5 to October 14, with an average temperature above 66°F. The day of the year with the warmest water is August 19, with an average temperature of 68°F.
+The time of year with warmer water lasts for 3.3 months, from July 5 to October 13, with an average temperature above 66°F. The month of the year in Los Angeles with the warmest water is August, with an average temperature of 68°F.

-The time of year with cooler water lasts for 4.7 months, from December 10 to May 1, with an average temperature below 60°F. The day of the year with the coolest water is February 11, with an average temperature of 58°F.
+The time of year with cooler water lasts for 4.7 months, from December 10 to May 1, with an average temperature below 60°F. The month of the year in Los Angeles with the coolest water is February, with an average temperature of 58°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.